 It’s worth taking nibbles with you when travelling on night buses and trains.
 Although you may be sleeping for most of the journey, once you wake up it may still be a while before you arrive and it’ll make you a lot more comfortable if you have something to eat.

-Take water with you to stay hydrated during long journeys.
+Take plenty of water with you to stay hydrated during long journeys as sometimes you may not get a good opportunity to pick some up otherwise.
 You can also use this water to brush your teeth in the toilets.
 Remember to be careful on how much you drink until you know there are working toilets (more above on this).

 10. Portable power pack